mineadmin/doc-v3/docs/en/plugin/command.md

 ::: danger

-MineAdmin 2.0 version already includes the plugin extension and initialization actions by default, no need to repeat the initialization.
+ MineAdmin 2.0 already includes the plugin extension and initialization by default.
+No need to repeat the initialization process.

 :::

-> This command will publish the configuration files and language files for app-store.
+> This command will publish the configuration and language files for app-store.

 ```shell
 php bin/hyperf.php mine-extension:initial